-- Press No 5 on the steering wheel controls, touch Google Assistant on the Home screen, or use the wake up words "Hey Google" or "OK Google" to activate voice recognition.
-Google Assistant must be set as the Default Assistant for the No 5 and the wake word options to work. - 2.
+- Quickly press and release ⊮ 5 on the steering wheel controls, touch Google Assistant on the infotainment home screen, or use the wake up words "Hey Google" or "OK Google" to activate voice recognition.
+Google Assistant must be set as the Default Assistant for the ⊮ 5 and the wake word options to work. - 2.
 Clearly speak one of the commands described later in this section.